Skip directly to content

 Article Submission Guidelines

-Subject: The Globe at War provides a forum for mature thought on the Global Wars of the 20th Century and today.
+The Globe at War provides a forum for mature thought on the Global Wars of the 20th Century and today.
 As such, only non-fiction articles are accepted for review.
 There are many possible topics worth writing about and submitting for publication to the Globe at War.
-These topics include but are not limited to; grand strategic or strategic analysis of warfare and/or combatants at war, operational campaign studies, tactical works, exploring historical myths and debates, weapons and weapons systems analysis, studies of important persons, military leadership, discussion of the art and science of modern warfare, national and international security affairs, defense related economics, doctrine, planning, technology, etc… If you are unsure as to whether your topic is right for The Globe at War, you may contact us here.
+These topics include but are not limited to; grand strategic or strategic analysis of warfare and/or combatants at war, operational campaign studies, tactical works, exploring historical myths and debates, weapons and weapons systems analysis, studies of important persons, military leadership, discussion of the art and science of modern warfare, national and international security affairs, defense related economics, doctrine, planning, technology, etc… If you are unsure as to whether your topic is right for The Globe at War merely email us at editor@globeatwar.com.
+In addition, please write "Article Submission" in the subject line of the email; otherwise the email may be deleted as spam.

-Articles should run a minimum of 2,000 words, include a picture, illustration/map, and should adequately cover the chosen subject matter, scope and thesis chosen by the author.
+Length: Articles should run a minimum of 3,000 words and should adequately cover the chosen subject matter, scope and thesis chosen by the author.